Abrock3/HW-2-Portfolio/README.md

 I used https://coolors.co/ to help me decide on a color scheme.

 I used a free-to-use background image for the hero, downloaded from a curated list assembled by this unsplash user: https://unsplash.com/@iamr.

-## License

-I'm not adding a license at this time.